Skip to main content

 Subsets

-Another important topic that sounds similar to this is the subset.
-This confuses since the concepts are very similar.
-Subsets are similar to combination but only difference is the size.
-A subset can have no elements to all elements.
+Another topic that sounds similar is the subset.
+It confuses because the ideas are close.
+A subset is like a combination.
+The only difference is the size.
+A subset can have from no elements to all elements.

 Size of possible subsets - Power set

-For a given set of elements with size N, the possible subsets is always 2N2^N.
+For a set of size N, the number of subsets is always 2N2^N.

-This is also called a power set since it contains the original set as well as an empty set.
+This is also called a power set.
+It contains the original set and an empty set.

 Let the set be S={a,b,c}.S = \{a, b, c\}.